spencerwooo/torchattack/docs/usage/putting-it-all-together.md

 ## Attack Runner

-torchattack provides a simple command line runner at `torchattack.eval.runner`, and the function [`run_attack`][torchattack.eval.run_attack], to evaluate the transferability of attacks.
+torchattack provides a simple command line runner at `torchattack.evaluate.runner`, and the function [`run_attack`][torchattack.evaluate.run_attack], to evaluate the transferability of attacks.
 The runner itself also acts as a full example to demonstrate how researchers like us can use torchattack to create and evaluate adversarial transferability.

 An exhaustive example :octicons-arrow-right-24: run the [`PGD`](../attacks/pgd.md) attack,